Q: How do I apply?

 Q: Do you admit students who are only interested in getting a Master degree?

-A: Our committee admits applicants primarily for the Ph.D. program.
+A: Our recruiting committee admits applicants only for the Ph.D. program.
 If an applicant is interested in a Masters degree, they will be offered admission only when a current faculty member has agreed to act as an advisor and to provide financial support to the prospective student.
 If you are interested in a Masters degree, we encourage you to contact faculty-of-interest as a potential advisor to determine if they could accept you into their lab and support your training.

 Q: I have not taken the GRE and/or TOEFL, should I still apply?